Simon Reeve (British TV presenter): Personal life

 Reeve is married to Anya Reeve (née Courts), a television camera operator and campaigner who has stood as a Green Party candidate.
-The couple have a son, Jake.
+The couple have a son.

 Reeve divides his home time between London and his house in Devon, near the Dartmoor National Park.

 In January 2022, Reeve was the castaway for BBC Radio 4's Desert Island Discs.
 His musical choices included Puccini's "Vissi d'arte" by Kiri Te Kanawa, "Mr. Brightside" by The Killers and "Rocket Man" by Elton John.